Sridev6/Data_Engineering_Task/README.md

 We have 4 modules which can be executed individually.
 Following are the modules which we will run,

-1. Decompress and clean (Process data)
+1. Extract and clean (Process data)
 2. Sample Users (Process data)
 3. Get all reviews of sample users (Query data)
 4. Get all user IDs who didn't write any review in the last year (Query data)